 If you’re a business owner, you don’t have time to waste by researching cards.
 We’ve done it for you.
 This list includes the very best business card offers.
-Check out Rewards Cards 101 to understand the basics about rewards cards.
+Check out Rewards Cards 101 to understand the basics of rewards cards.
 You can support Travel Freely by using our partner links when you sign up for a card, which may earn us a commission.
-See full advertising disclosure below.
+See the full advertising disclosure below.

-Please note: If there’s a better link I can offer that will not earn us commission, I will post the better offer.
+Please note: If there’s a better link I can offer that will not earn us a commission, I will post the better offer.
 I hope that earns your respect and trust over time.

 Not sure if you’re eligible?
 You probably are.
 Read “Am I Eligible for a Business Card?”